sergiocollado/potpourri/notes_on_system_architectures_and_design_patterns.md

 behave in the correct way.
 Only one method is needed: Update().
 This method, makes sure that when the data changes all the observers are reported

+## Template
+ this design pattern asign resposabilites and function/method implementation.
+A general super-class is used to relate sub-classes with fair simiral behaviors.

 ## Other patterns, strategies & tricks of the trade

 ### Memoization